Human rights in Cambodia: Current issues

 There are documented cases in Cambodia of people committing murder and then paying state officials so as not to be prosecuted.
 "Impunity enjoyed by the rich and powerful helps explain a lack of public trust in Cambodia's judicial and law enforcement institutions."
 One type of slavery present in Cambodia is when parents sell the virginity of the daughters, often to pay off a debt.
 Even after their daughter is no longer a virgin, parents may continue to sell their daughters into sex slavery.
 According to ABC News, it was during a brutal and lawless period, following the fall of the Khmer Rouge, that child sex slavery began to flourish.
 Other slaves in Cambodia are forced to make bricks.

-On 14 March 2018, the UN expert on the human rights situation in Cambodia Professor Rhona Smith of United Kingdom, "expressed serious concerns about restrictions on the media, freedom of expression and political participation ahead of a national election in July, calling on the Government to choose the path of human rights."
+On 14 March 2018, the UN expert on the human rights situation in Cambodia Professor Rhona Smith of the United Kingdom, "expressed serious concerns about restrictions on the media, freedom of expression and political participation ahead of a national election in July, calling on the Government to choose the path of human rights."

 In November 2021, Cambodia released 26 political, environmental and youth activists facing charges of incitement against the government, which human rights groups said was a positive step but that many more remained incarcerated.
-Prime Minister Hun Sen, who has ruled Cambodia for 36 years, is facing demands to improve his administration's human rights record ahead of an Asia Europe summit that Cambodia will host.
+Prime Minister Hun Sen, who had ruled Cambodia for 36 years, was facing demands to improve his administration's human rights record ahead of an Asia Europe summit that Cambodia will host.
 A justice ministry spokesman, confirming the release of the jailed activists, denied any international pressure and said they were freed partly due to overcrowding in prisons.

-On 3 August 2022, the United Nations outlined Cambodia’s increasing lack of press freedom and freedom of expression.
+On 3 August 2022, the United Nations outlined Cambodia's increasing lack of press freedom and freedom of expression.
 Amid the growing restrictions on civic space in the country, journalists were increasingly subjected to various forms of harassment, pressure, and violence.